 financial aid program.

-Lynn F. Thompson, Director of Student and Alumni Events (room 2334).
-Lynn oversees the UW Law School’s major alumni events, two main annual lectures, and the major student events, including graduation and honors and awards ceremonies, and the LEO banquet.
-Lynn’s door is open to any student organization event planners and will offer assistance and guidance when possible.
+Lynn F. Thompson, Director of Student and Alumni Events (room 2334; firstname.lastname@example.org).
+Lynn oversees the UW Law School’s major alumni events, two main annual lectures, and other major events, such as graduation.
+Lynn’s door is open to any student organization event planners.
+She will offer assistance and guidance when possible.

 "When the facts change, I change my mind.
 What do you do, sir?"
 John Maynard Keynes (when challenged with an 'inconsistency')